DeepAgent: A General Reasoning Agent with Scalable Toolsets: Methodology

 At each step $t$, the agent's state $s_t$ consists of the history of all previous actions and their resulting observations, i.e., $s_t = (a_1, o_1, \dots, a_{t-1}, o_{t-1})$.
 The agent, driven by a policy $\pi$ parameterized by $\theta$, selects an action $a_t$ based on the current state, the user question, and the instruction:

 An action $a_t$ can be one of four types: \begin{itemize}[leftmargin=1em, nosep] \item \textbf{Internal Thought ($a_t^{\text{think}}$)}: A textual reasoning step generated by the LRM to analyze the problem or plan its next steps.
-The corresponding observation $o_t$ is typically empty. \item \textbf{Tool Search ($a_t^{\text{search}}$)}: A natural language query $q_s$ to find relevant tools from the toolset $\mathcal{T}$.
+The corresponding observation $o_t$ is typically empty. \item \textbf{Tool Search ($a_t^{\text{search}}$)}: A natural language query $q_s$ to find relevant tools from $\mathcal{T}$.
 The observation $o_t$ is a list of retrieved tools. \item \textbf{Tool Call ($a_t^{\text{call}}$)}: The invocation of a specific tool $\tau \in \mathcal{T}$ with a set of arguments.
 The observation $o_t$ is the execution result returned by the tool. \item \textbf{Memory Fold ($a_t^{\text{fold}}$)}: A special action to compress the interaction history $s_t$ into a structured memory summary.
 The subsequent state $s_{t+1}$ is then initialized with this compressed memory. \end{itemize}

 The sequence of states, actions, and observations forms a trajectory $\tau = (s_1, a_1, o_1, \dots, s_T, a_T, o_T)$.
 The process terminates when the agent completes the task or reaches a maximum step limit.
-The objective is to learn an optimal policy $\pi_\theta^*$ that maximizes the expected cumulative reward for a given task:
+Suppose $R(\tau)$ is a reward function that evaluates the overall success of the trajectory $\tau$, the objective is to learn an optimal policy $\pi_\theta^*$ that maximizes the expected cumulative reward for a given task: